TROUBLESHOOTING

 }

-When this command is included, the program will print all the communication traze.
-Next block shows a correct connection traze for an ESP8266 connection.
+When this command is incorporated, the program will display all communication traces on the device's Serial port.
+The following section demonstrates a successful connection for an ESP8266 device.

 [NETWORK] Connecting to network my_wifi_SSID